January 5, 2017: 6:30am-6:51pm

 live performance + time-lapse + durational video work of the same length

-Bangladesh was chosen for the fifth work in the series was chosen to contrast with Western ideas about sea-level rise and expose a different perspective.
-The Primary partnership with Britto Arts Trust of Dhaka, which was developed over 18 months.
-Despite significant warnings from the U.S. State Department about security threats, Sunde chose to follow through with plans and followed recommended protocol to stay out of the public eye.
+Bangladesh was chosen for the fifth work in the series to contrast Western ideas about sea-level rise and to platform a different perspective.
+The primary partnership with Britto Arts Trust of Dhaka was developed over 18 months.

-Sunde and the incredible team from Britto coped with sickness, loss of equipment and other documentation challenges.
+Sunde and the incredible team from Britto coped with sickness, loss of equipment, and other documentation challenges.
 This reinforced the importance of working with a local cinematographer and film crew.

-There was lots of music: mandolin, khamak, drums, and the call to prayer, that added so much to the project.
-The “Human Clock” movement phrase was adapted into traditional Bengali form.
-Saint Martins Island is two miles from the Bangladesh / Myanmar border so there was a new resonance with the contemporary refugee crisis and seeing water as a means of survival.
+Saint Martins Island is two miles from the Bangladesh / Myanmar border.
+This provided a new resonance with the contemporary refugee crisis and to seeing water as a means of survival.
 Many local stories were collected and are part of the 36.5 video archive.

 36.5 / Bay of Bengal, Bangladesh

-St. Martins Island, 5th iteration
+St. Martins Island

 by Sarah Cameron Sunde